 Does the engine work for non-English questions?

 Yes.
-The synthesis layer mirrors the language of the question — French in, French out — and the underlying models are multilingual.
-Consensus quality holds across English, French, Spanish, Portuguese, Italian, German, Japanese, and Korean.
+The synthesis layer mirrors the language of the question, and the underlying models support multiple languages including English, French, Spanish, Portuguese, Italian, German, Japanese, and Korean.
+Output quality can still vary by language, model, and topic.

 Try the first consumer consensus engine